generalkim00/neogame/README.md

-# neogame
+# A Blockchain Lottery with TRUE Randomness
-NEO Blockchain game dev competition
+For NEO Blockchain game dev competition

 Decentralized Lottery

-Abstract
+## Abstract

 Lottery is just a proof of concept of decentralized randomness.
 This system will take place in two rounds and ensure the winner is chosen completely at random.

-Set Up
+## Set Up

 To play the lottery, a user needs to have a wallet containing Neo GAS.